 For Tokio Marine Group, human rights due diligence means an ongoing, preventive and voluntary process to avoid or reduce any negative impact of corporate activities on human rights and to become a "Good Company."
-According to the process, Tokio Marine Group conducted a human rights risk assessment in fiscal 2017 with the assistance of Verisk Maplecroft, the world's leading global risk analytics and forecasting company, and the specified NPO Caux Round Table Japan (CRT Japan).
-The assessment covered every country in which we do business, and we identified potential human rights issues which we need to tackle in order to prevent risks from occurring.
+According to this process, Tokio Marine Group conducted a human rights risk assessment with the assistance of Caux Round Table Japan and Ernst & Young ShinNihon in 2017 and 2022 respectively and plans to update it periodically considering impacts of significant changes to its business operations, etc.

+The assessment covered domestic and overseas group companies, and we identified potential human rights issues that are most relevant to our key stakeholders, which we need to tackle in order to prevent risks from occurring.
+For details, please see the results of our human rights risk assessment conducted in 2022.